 - Who is Jesus?

 - Sacraments as Privileged Encounters with Jesus Christ

 Students will be doing much of their learning in small groups and will attain the content of this material from the Catholic Faith Handbook for Youth 3rd Edition.

 After the completion of the six components, the High School youth will be enrolled into the Immediate Confirmation Prep course.
-This course work is a total of 12 hours long.
-Not included in those 12 hours, but required as part of the preparation course, is a retreat, meetings with the sponsor and/or parent here at Church, and several outside meetings with the sponsor to help better prepare the youth for the reception of this Sacrament.
+This course work is a total of 12 hours over 6 sessions.
+Not included in those 12 hours, but required as part of the preparation course, are service hours, meetings with the sponsor and/or parent here at Church, and several outside meetings with the sponsor to help better prepare the youth for the reception of this Sacrament.

 Sacrament of Confirmation will be held on May 5th, 2019 at 1:00 PM.